firedancer-io/solana-conformance/commands.md

 * `-r, --remove-feature TEXT`: List of feature pubkeys to force remove from the fixtures.
 * `-k, --rekey-feature TEXT`: List of feature pubkeys to rekey in the fixtures, formatted 'old/new' (e.g. `--rekey-feature old/new`).
 * `-m, --merge-with-latest`: Merge with the latest cleaned-up and supported featureset pulled from the target.
+* `-a, --regenerate-all`: Regenerate all fixtures, regardless of feature set changes
 * `--help`: Show this message and exit.

 ## `solana-test-suite regenerate-fixtures`